cloudmesh/classes/docs/source/faq.rst

       $ nova reboot --hard $USER-myvmname

 #.
-Check that you have a registered with openstack using ``nova keypair-list`` and make note of the fingerprint:
+Check that you have an ssh key registered with openstack using ``nova keypair-list`` and make note of the fingerprint:

    ::